 Hallmarks of the Oregon Executive MBA first-year curriculum include:

 Executive Immersion in Portland and Eugene

-Held for four days before the academic year begins, Executive Immersion includes two days at the Oregon Executive MBA facility in Portland and two days at the University of Oregon’s Lundquist College of Business in Eugene, Oregon.
+Held for four days before the academic year begins, Executive Immersion includes time at the Oregon Executive MBA facility in Portland and and also at the University of Oregon's Lundquist College of Business in Eugene, Oregon.
 Executive Immersion includes an overview of the program, alumni presentations and team building activities.
 These intensive four days provide a foundation for the program and accelerate the formation of a supportive, positive learning environment and cohort.